Raghav2211/todo-app-infra/aws/README.md

 This is an example showing how to deploy a Todo application integrated with RDS(MySql) on to multiple AZs.

 1. Here application  and dataBase are deployed in different private subnets which are not directly accessible to outside world.
-2. Bastion is on  public subnet which will provide access through ssh to connect to application(EC2) or database (RDS)  for troubleshooting.
-3. Nat Gateway provides access to internet to the private subnets.
+2. Nat Gateway provides access to internet to the private subnets.
-4. For deploying application on to EC2 we need an AMI (Amazon Machine Image) which will be created using packer.
+3. For deploying application on to EC2 we need an AMI (Amazon Machine Image) which will be created using packer.
-5. To get high availability of Todo App, we deploy our Todo app to run on at least two Availability Zones (AZs).
+4. To get high availability of Todo App, we deploy our Todo app to run on at least two Availability Zones (AZs) with auto-scaling group.
 The load balancer also needs at least 2 public subnets in different AZs.

 ## Prerequisite ##